-The first investment property I bought for $18,000 would be worth over $1,400,000 today if I hadn’t pulled it down to build two townhouses on the land; and those properties are worth more than $2.5million
+The first investment property I bought for $18,000 would be worth over $2million today if I hadn’t pulled it down to build two townhouses on the land; and those properties (that I still own) are worth close to $4million

 Over the years the rent from my properties has helped pay their mortgages and the capital growth has allowed me to borrow against their increased value and pyramid myself into other property investments.

 In fact, I’ve built a very substantial multi-million dollar property portfolio starting with my initial $2,000 deposit.

 And I haven’t really much of my own money into my portfolio since.
 It’s all come from compounding capital growth.